UBC-MDS/exploratory-data-viz/chapters/en/slides/module5/module5_12.md

 </iframe>

 Notes: This is an example of what happens when too many categorical hues are used.
-In this plot, we can not separate the colors even if we spent a considerable amount of effort studying the chart.
+In this plot, we can not separate the colours even if we spent a considerable amount of effort studying the chart.

-As we saw on the last slide, categorical color schemes have a limited amount of hues so in addition of it being hard to differentiate this many hues in general, it become practically impossible in cases where there are more categories than coor hues, since the color scheme starts repeating as in the chart.
+As we saw on the last slide, categorical colour schemes have a limited amount of hues so in addition of it being hard to differentiate this many hues in general, it become practically impossible in cases where there are more categories than coor hues, since the colour scheme starts repeating as in the chart.

-A better approach here would have been to label specific points of interest directly and keeping the rest as either a single color or using a categorical variable with fewer values, e.g. by grouping the cars into brands rather than their full model name.
+A better approach here would have been to label specific points of interest directly and keeping the rest as either a single colour or using a categorical variable with fewer values, e.g. by grouping the cars into brands rather than their full model name.

 Since Altair allows for interactive elements, we could also have used the tooltip here as we saw in a previous module.